 - ALWAYS be alert when working in the vicinity of power lines.
 NEVER let a person or equipment get close to power lines.
 ALWAYS be aware of the location of overhead and underground power lines at all times to avoid injury.

-- When planning a home improvement or landscaping project, contact Kentucky 811 at least two business days in advance to have them visit your home to mark all of your underground utility lines.
+- When planning a home improvement or landscaping project, contact Before U Dig (BUD) at least three working days in advance to have them visit your home to mark all of your underground utility lines.

 - When carrying tall extension ladders outside, ALWAYS carry them parallel to the ground and check for the location of overhead power lines before setting the ladder upright.